 5. Dark Patchouli Essential Oil

-Patchouli usually evokes a love or hate feeling from soapmakers, but it can’t be denied that it’s fabulous blender whether you love it or hate it!
+Patchouli usually evokes a love or hate feeling from soapmakers.
+But whether you love it or hate it, it can't be denied that it's a fabulous blender!
 Patchouli essential oil is a warm, earthy, musky, and somewhat sweet aroma.
-I personally prefer Dark Patchouli over Light Patchouli, as it’s more rich in scent.
+I personally prefer Dark Patchouli over Light Patchouli, as it's richer in scent.
 Unlike many other essential oils, patchouli gets better with age, and aged varieties tend to go for a premium.

-- Current Cost: Moderate; $45 to $100 per pound, depending on supplier and variety
+- Current cost: Low to Moderate; $45 to $70 per pound, depending on supplier and variety

-- Availability: Can be found at a few soapmaking suppliers as well as essential oil distillers & suppliers
+- Availability: Can be found at a few soapmaking suppliers as well as essential oil distillers and suppliers.

 - Blends well with: Some citrus essential oils, as well as many floral and herbal essential oils.
 Try it with orange, lavender, clary sage, rosemary, and spices, such as cinnamon or clove.